 Other River Traffic

 Crews should keep a look out for other river users as the river is not closed to other traffic when the race is on.
 The area of the course between the Red House and the Finish Line on the city side of the course will be used by large cruisers, they will not cross the centre line of the river.
-In the afternoon division a large cruiser set off at 2.30pm from the Groves and will pass through the start assembly area at 3pm, we will wait for this boat to pass through the start area before crews turn to start the race.

 IT IS YOUR RESPONSIBILITY TO KEEP A LOOK OUT.